 Opened in December 2023, Taiwan’s biggest Pokémon Center in Taipei ( 寶可夢中心台北) is packed full of all your favourite Pokémon characters including exclusive Taiwan merchandise, trading card games, Pokémon Ga Ole machines plus Pokédex, Pokémon App Gallery and more.

-Taiwanderers Tip – Did you know there is also a Pokémon themed 7-Eleven store in Kaohsiung?
-Find out more here >
+Taiwanderers Tip – Did you know there are Pokémon themed 7-Eleven store?
+Read about the branch in Taipei and Kaohsiung

 You might like – Our guide to Taipei’s new Pop Mart Ximending flagship store >